When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Edge Support

-Whereas hybrid and innerspring models usually feature a reinforced perimeter, foam and latex models may compress significantly when weight is placed on the edges of the bed.
+Whereas hybrid and innerspring models usually feature a reinforced perimeter, foam models may compress significantly when weight is placed on the edges of the bed.
 Weak edge support can significantly limit the usable surface area, so it’s an important consideration for people who like to sit on the edges, partners who share a smaller bed, or those who have trouble getting in and out of bed.
 Foam mattresses may break down sooner, so if you value edge support, consider a bed with a firmer, thinner comfort system.

-Mattresses are classified into different types according to the primary materials used in their construction.
+The primary mattress types include hybrid, innerspring, foam, latex, and airbed.
+Mattress type is mainly determined by the materials used in the support core.
 While every model is unique, the mattress type plays a significant role in its performance and durability.
 Latex and hybrid mattresses often outperform foam and innerspring models when it comes to durability.

 Hybrid